parasite comparison

 What NZ dogs actually face

 • Fleas — present year-round, worst November–March.
-Both products handle this equally well
+Both products handle this equally

 What this means for your choice